 While many people are still pretty old-school (pun intended) when taking down notes, arranging meet-ups for study sessions and jotting down ideas, the technology that is widely available allows us to keep track of our study sessions, problematic topics, die projects, and so much more in the form of apps.
+After all, if we can use technology to chat with other people, watch Youtube or bet with the промокод vbet, why not use it for organization and education?
 Here are 4 apps that facilitate studying and learning.
 At the time of writing, these apps usually scored 4/5 or above where a rating system was available.

 Evernote is a free app that is available for both Android and iOS devices.
 The beauty behind the app is the fact that you can not only take down digital notes (which, to be fair, can be done with any notes app), but also to scan handwritten pages, upload photos and audio files, and to organize all the files and folders in designated places, giving you easy access to everything you have taken down or recorded at a swipe of a finger.